 - Turn the mixture into the greased pan.
 Cover loosely with plastic wrap and let rise for about 2 hours in a warm place.

-- You can use margerine or vegetable shortening instead of butter to grease the pan, or, the quickest way to do it, cooking oil spray.
+You can use margarine or vegetable shortening instead of butter to grease the pan, or, the quickest way to do it, cooking oil spray.

 The inside of the microwave can be a good spot to let the cake dough rise.
 No drafts there!

 For this size, use a 10-inch cake pan.
 The cake dough will be ready for baking when it almost reaches the top of the pan.

 Use your favorite dried fruits for the filling: prunes, apricots, cranberries, blueberries, whatever you like.